samkeen/lancedb-test/README.md

-# LanceDB test
+# LanceDB vector embeddings POC

-Working with lanceDB and the vectordb crate to investigate storing embeddings on LanceDB
+This is a proof of concept to show how one might utilize [LanceDB](https://lancedb.github.io/lancedb/) to store vector embeddings and perform vector searches.

-## Help for those new to LanceDB
+In this example we are using the [vectordb](https://crates.io/crates/vectordb) crate to interact with LanceDB and [fastembed](https://crates.io/crates/fastembed) to generate the embeddings.

-(such as myself)
+See the comments in `main.rs` for a step-by-step guide to the code.

-### Table search (query-building)
+## Table search (query-building)

 **Search**